apiaframework/apia/README.md

     # If a field's inclusion is conditional on the context of
     # the API request, you can exclude it entirely.
-    field :admin do
+    field :admin, type: :boolean do
-      type :boolean
       backend { |user| user.admin? }
       condition { |user, request| request.identity.admin? }
     end